UC Blue Ash College

 The UC Blue Ash Writing and Study Skills Center is available to assist students.
 The Writing Center can be found in the computer concourse, in room 112K.

-ESL students can get support by visiting the UC Blue Ash Writing and Study Skills Center.
+Students who need additional support can get support by visiting the UC Blue Ash Writing and Study Skills Center.
 The Writing Center can be found in the computer concourse, in room 112K.
 Appointments can be made through TutorTrac at the link above.

 The Math Lab is located in Muntz Hall Room 112G.